digitalbazaar/http-signature-header/README.md

 You can make those headers by using the `createSignatureInputHeader` and `createSignatureHeader` APIs.

-`createSignatureInputHeader` takes a Map and turns that Map into a `Signature-Input` header.
+The `createSignatureInputHeader` API takes a Map and turns that Map into a `Signature-Input` header.

 example:
 ```js